cewitte/BucketList/README.md

     terms?["description"]?.first ??
 "No further information"
 }
 ```

+### Introducing MVVM into your SwiftUI project

+Here Paul introduces the MVVM (Model View View Model) design pattern, which really helps with cleaning complex Views.
+However, there is a major drawback.
+In Paul's words:

+>1.
+It works really badly with SwiftData, at least right now.
+This might improve in the future, but right now using SwiftData is basically impossible with MVVM.
+>2.
+There are lots of ways of structuring projects, with MVVM being just one of many.
+Spend some time experimenting rather than locking yourself into the first idea that comes along.

 The computed property returns the description if it exists, or a fixed string otherwise.